Tom’s Donuts sets Guinness World Record

 “I have been proclaiming us the donut capitol of the world,” Tom’s Donuts’ owner Todd Saylor said.

-The record may be listed in the next edition of the Guiness World Record book available this fall.
+The record may be listed in the next edition of the Guinness World Record book available this fall.